 The teacher education program consists of three phases.
-Phase I is the Professional Studies phase and includes nine classes that all majors must complete.
+Phase I is the Professional Studies phase and includes eleven classes that all majors must complete.
 Declared majors may take these courses without being formally accepted as a teacher education candidate.
 Students must present passing scores on the Praxis Core Academic Skills Tests to be formally admitted into the Teacher Education program and continue course work for their major.

-Phase II consists of the Pedagogical Studies of the program and is different for each of the four majors.
+Phase II consists of the Pedagogical Studies of the program and is different for each of the five majors.
 Students must be formally admitted to the program before taking courses in the Pedagogical Stage.
-Majors must take and present passing scores on the licensure tests for their majors before moving to the final phase of the program.

 Phase III consists of the clinical experience known as Student Teaching.
 Teacher candidates spend 16 weeks in a classroom under the supervision of the university supervisor and a cooperating classroom teacher.
-This phase includes three assessments that includes a nationally normed assessment called the EdTPA (Educational Teacher Performance Assessment).
+This phase includes a nationally normed assessment called the edTPA (Educational Teacher Performance Assessment).
 Passing scores on this assessment are required to successfully complete the student teaching experience.
 In addition, a leadership project works in conjunction with the assigned school's School Improvement plan.
 Finally, the university supervisor and the cooperating teacher complete a summative assessment.